achen200/SnakeGame/README.md

 Note: Code is not compiled

 Compile using terminal on (Mac) or cmd (Windows):
+    1) donwload and extract files
-    1) open terminal/cmd
+    2) open terminal/cmd
-    2) change directory to the location of SnakeGame folder
+    3) change directory to the location of SnakeGame-main folder

-    cd Sample/Folder/Path/SnakeGame
+    cd Sample/Folder/Path/SnakeGame/SnakeGame-main

-   3)copy-paste the following command into terminal
+   4)copy-paste the following command into terminal

     javac -d ./bin ./src/*